Richard663168/Dip-Coater/README.md

 <p align="center">
 <img src="https://github.com/Richard663168/Dip-Coater/assets/111383687/9f64b7ac-65f1-42dc-9353-559c79eef468" alt="dipcoater_ciruit" width="700">

 Breadboards shown in the circuit diagram are not required.
-It is recommanded to use solder or heat shrinking tubes to connect wires to electronic compoenents and other wires in order to secure the connections.
+It is recommanded to use solder or heat shrinking tubes to connect wires to electronic components and other wires in order to secure the connections.

 ## Assembly Instructions
 The **Complete Dip Coater** CAD file could be used as a reference on how to assemble the dip coater.